 St Mary's Church – The Building

-The church includes the remains of a Norman round tower so was certainly there in the 12th Century but probably has older, Saxon, origins.
+The church, which is a Grade I Listed building, includes the remains of a Norman round tower so was certainly there in the 12th Century but probably has older, Saxon, origins.
 Most of the building is later, built during the 14th and 15th Centuries.

 New Church Guide

 In April 2014 a new, very well-illustrated, version of the Church Guide was published.